 Before you contact ICBC to start the process of making a claim for Part 7 benefits, you should consult an experienced ICBC claim lawyer for help understanding your rights and properly preparing your application.

-The lawyers of Preszler Law Firm in British Columbia are experienced in guiding clients through the ICBC claims process.
+The lawyers of Preszler Injury Lawyers in British Columbia are experienced in guiding clients through the ICBC claims process.
 We work tirelessly to investigate and understand your claim and develop a strong case to rebut ICBC’s efforts to derail it.
 If you’ve been injured in an automobile accident in British Columbia, contact us today for a free consultation.